-Some Jane Austen adaptations are terrific; some will make you feel like you squandered two hours.
+Some Jane Austen adaptations are phenomenal; some are more likely to leave you feeling like you squandered two hours.
 Here’s my guide to the best versions.

 Kate Beckinsale makes a fine Emma in this version.
-I liked Gwyneth Paltrow as Emma at the time, but find her much too irritating as Emma to re-watch now.
+I liked Gwyneth Paltrow as Emma at the time, but tried a re-watch recently and couldn’t get through it.
 Romola’s version is perfect, and Jonny Lee Miller makes a great Knightley.
-(I was surprised, too.)
+(I was surprised by that, too!)

 Sense & Sensibility

-Andrew Davies—who brilliantly adapted the 1995 version of Pride & Prejudice for tv—took a similar (read: sexy) approach with this 2008 version of Sense & Sensibility.
+Andrew Davies—who brilliantly adapted the 1995 version of Pride & Prejudice for tv—took a similar (read: sexy) approach with his 2008 version of Sense & Sensibility.
 (See: Dan Stevens chopping wood in the rain.)
-Acress Hattie Morahan, who played Elinor, refused to watch Emma Thompson’s 1995 performance prior to filming for fear it would influence her performance (and absolutely paralyze her).
+Actress Hattie Morahan, who played Elinor, refused to watch Emma Thompson’s 1995 performance prior to filming for fear it would either influence her performance or absolutely paralyze her.

 This adaptation is fun to watch and quite true to Austen’s story, although it does have a few added scenes, like a duel between Brandon and Willoughby.

 The world is still waiting for a Mansfield Park adaptation that does justice to the book.
 Neither modern adaptation (1999 or 2007) is worth your time.
 Read the book while you’re waiting on Hollywood.
-(Or preferably, the BBC.)
+(Or, if I have any say in the matter, the BBC.)